Upgrading to Spark (Stripe) 6.0 From 5.x

 Spark (Stripe) 6.0 primarily provides an upgrade from Cashier 15.x to Cashier 16.x.
 As such, in addition to the upgrade guide below, please consult the Cashier 16 upgrade guide.Stripe API Version

-.
+The default Stripe API version for Cashier 16 is2025-07-30.basil.
 If this is the latest Stripe API version when you upgrade to this Cashier version, then we recommend you also upgrade your Stripe API version settings in your Stripe dashboard to this version after deploying the Cashier upgrade.
 If this is no longer the latest Stripe API version, we recommend you do not modify your Stripe API version settings.

 Older Stripe accounts (e.g., those created before Basil previews) may encounter compatibility issues with Basil billing APIs or require manual API key upgrades in the Stripe dashboard.
 We recommend testing in a staging environment, as some legacy features might not migrate seamlessly.
-Note that StripeApiVersion::CURRENT
+Note that StripeApiVersion::CURRENT is used internally, so the exact version could evolve with minor Cashier releases — lock your dashboard version post-upgrade to avoid drift.

 If you use the Stripe SDK directly, make sure to properly test your integration after updating.